bwilm1/nba-stats-card/README.md

 ## Data Sources

-All data is fetched from the official NBA API via the `nba_api` package.
+All data is fetched from Basketball-Reference, a comprehensive basketball statistics website.

 ## Note